nbc270/PUI2018_nbc270/HW4_nbc270/CitibikeReview_sz2404.md

 ### b. verify that the data supports the project: i.e. if the a data has the appropriate features (variables) to answer the question, and if the data was properly pre-processed to extract the needed values

-The data processing steps are very clear, the necessary data, gender and trip duration are presented and seperated into proper groups for plotting.
+The data processing steps are very clear, the necessary data, gender, and trip duration are presented and seperated into proper groups for plotting.

 It is a very good idea to convert trip duration from seconds to minutes so it is easier to interpret a bike trip length.
 In addition, cleaning up the no gender data rows is a very necessary step performed to avoid this category being randomly counted as either gender group.